As you know, absolute purity is very important.

 Testimonial Dr. Hahn

-About Dr. Helmut Hahn: He is a dermatologist and partner at the Berchtesgaden Skin & Laser Center and conference president of the DDL Congress.
-In the video, he explains why professional associations require the use of extraction systems to protect against airborne particles.
+About the speaker: Dr. Helmut Hahn is a dermatologist, a partner at the Berchtesgaden Skin & Laser Center, and the conference chair of the DDL Congress.
+In the video, he explains why workers’ compensation insurance associations require the use of extraction systems to protect against airborne particles generated during procedures.

 Themes